walkingerica/cloud-native-airflow-solution-on-amazon-eks/README.md

 • 04-setup-alb-ingress.sh, which deploys an Amazon Application Load Balancer as an Apache Airflow web  ngress.
 • 05-setup-airflow.sh, deploy Apache Airflow on Amazon EKS.

+Please follow the follwing steps to set up Airflow Cluster.

 1. Set up an Graviton2 EC2 bastion host, this instance has two function.
     - Build your ARM images
     - Deploy the following Airflow stack